 The Occupational Safety and Health Administration (OSHA) requires that employers keep their employees safe near electrical hazards.
 Part of this requirement includes using appropriate markings to alert people to potential electrical dangers and keep the area in front of this equipment clear so work can be performed safely.

-A simple way to achieve these requirements near electrical equipment such as electrical panels is to use floor markings.
+A simple way to meet electrical panel clearance requirements is to use floor markings.
 These markings can include floor marking tape, floor signs, and labels.
 With these tools, floor marking for electrical panel compliance can be accomplished without spending too much time or effort.

-Before implementing any kind of marking strategy, employers must understand the OSHA standard related to electrical equipment.
+Before implementing any kind of marking strategy, employers must understand the OSHA standard related to electrical panel clearance.

 OSHA standard 1910.303(g)(1) states:

 “Space about electric equipment.
 Sufficient access and working space shall be provided and maintained about all electric equipment to permit ready and safe operation and maintenance of such equipment.”

 It goes on to explain that when the nominal voltage to ground for a piece of electrical equipment is 600 volts or less, the minimum depth of clear working space in front of the equipment must be 3 feet (in some circumstances, it must be larger).
 This distance applies to some situations involving voltages up to 2500 volts as well.
 Employers should consult tables S-1 and S-2 of section 1910.303 of the OSHA standard to confirm the required clearance distances for their equipment.
 In many cases, the 3-foot distance applies.

 Additionally, the width of the working space should be the width of the electrical panel or 30 inches, whichever is greater.

 Note: According to the Congressional Accountability Office of Compliance, NFPA’s National Electric Code (NFPA 70 110.26) also requires a minimum clearance of 3 feet for electrical equipment with 600 volts or less.